xerosanyam/ChromeDict/README.md

 # ChromeDict
-Chrome Extension; A meaningful Dictionary.
-Customizable and Easy to use.
+* Chrome Extension which helps in mastering new words.
+* When the user clicks on a word, it stores the word and displays its meaning.
+* Later it intelligently questions the user whether they remember the meaning.

-Uses DictionaryApi.com from Merriam-Webster
+* Uses DictionaryApi.com from Merriam-Webster

+## Next Goal
+* Develop similar addon for Firefox